 - Trying out the products in the box

-Customers don’t sign up to these kind of subscription boxes due to necessity.
+Customers don’t sign up for these kinds of subscription boxes due to necessity.
 They sign up because they want to treat themselves (or a loved one).
 It gives them something to look forward to each month.
 They get excited to discover what the box contains, and they feel a sense of satisfaction that they are discovering and learning about new products.
 It’s like belonging to a club.

 The possibilities for subscription boxes are pretty much endless.
 The contents could be: